RobRendell/gTove/README.md

 * Show an indicator to GMs while the tabletop needs to be saved, and a spinner when it's being saved.
 * Make clients continuously check that they're in sync with one another.
 * Allow players with gTove Drive files to "bookmark" tabletops they don't own in the Tabletops section.
+* Seek confirmation from the user before covering/uncovering a map with detailed fog-of-war.

 ## Plans/TODO